FlagrantGarden/leanpub-factions/manuscript/m2-skirmish-rules.md

 : Each inch of movement through difficult terrain costs 2” of a model’s MO instead of 1”.

 Obstacle
-: If a model comes into base contact with an obstacle, it stops its Move for this activation (maintaining cohesion).
+: If a model comes into base contact with an obstacle, it stops its Move for this activation (maintaining Cohesion).
 If a model begins its Move in contact with an obstacle, it ignores the obstacle for the purposes of movement this activation.
 If a model is within 3” of an obstacle, they count as being in Cover.